Don’t Let Your Growth Get Stuck

 - Identified key growth initiatives utilizing a robust market investigation

-- Over time, enabled either a product-driven or a market-driven capability, depending on the nature of their markets and customer selection strategy
+- Enabled either a product-driven or a market-driven capability, depending on the nature of their markets and customer selection strategy

 The output was a family of defined work objectives, each with learning and development focused on the business and work to be done as needed.
 Thus, all their learnings and developments were part of their work processes.
 No theoretical workshops.